 The CRES – coordinator of SHERPA’s capitalisation work package – presented the structure, outcomes and tools of the capitalisation action plan, such as the regional capitalisation workshops for local actors aiming at producing valuable yearly Policy Recommendations in the field of ERB.

-One of the milestones of the event was the signature of the Med Cooperation Alliance.
+One of the milestones of the event will be the signature of the Med Cooperation Alliance.

 You can also visit SHERPA’s website: https://sherpa.interreg-med.eu/.